Thinking About Moving to Portugal

 3. Passive Income Residency (D7 Visa)

-This residency is designed for individuals with stable sources of income without the need to work, such as:
+This pathway is ideal for individuals with stable sources of income without the need to work, such as:

 - Retirement pensions.